-Authorities sometimes strengthen the regulations pertaining to the Entertainment Establishments Control Law (the "regulations"), which stipulates prototype-testing operation methods for pachinko and pachislot machines. in response to the clarification of operation rules or pachinko and pachislot machine manufacturers' development of machines with strong gambling elements.
+Authorities sometimes strengthen the regulations pertaining to the Entertainment Establishments Control Law (the "regulations"), which stipulates prototype-testing operation methods for pachinko and pachislot machines, in response to the clarification of operation rules or pachinko and pachislot machine manufacturers' development of machines with strong gambling elements.
 Furthermore, manufacturers must comply with industry bodies' internal regulations.
-For example, the pachinko machine manufacturers' industry association, Nikkoso, and the pachislot machine manufacturers' industry association, Nichidenkyo, have concluded a new agreement in relation to addiction countermeasures.
+For example, the pachinko machine manufacturers' industry association, Nichidenkyo, have concluded a new agreement in relation to addiction countermeasures.